JuliaSmoothOptimizers/NLPModelsJuMP.jl/docs/src/tutorial.md

 The package
 [OptimizationProblems](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl)
-provides a reasonable amount of problems defined in JuMP format, which can be converted to `MathProgNLPModel`.
+provides a collection of problems defined in JuMP format, which can be converted to `MathProgNLPModel`.

 ```@example jumpnlp